rekow/model-thin-gcloud-datastore/README.md

 ```

 A `namespace` and `apiEndpoint` property can also be provided on the config object to further customize the adapter.

+If not running on Google Compute Engine, additional credentials need to be provided.
+See the [Authorization](https://github.com/GoogleCloudPlatform/gcloud-node#user-content-authorization) section of the `gcloud-node` readme for instructions.

 Once configured, the adapter can be selected according to the `model-thin` [adapter API](https://github.com/davidrekow/model-thin#adapters).